jsdclxvi/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"